Common English Writing Errors Made by Chinese Academic Writers

 Why Mandarin Structure Transfers into English Writing

 Mandarin and English differ structurally in ways that produce specific and consistent writing problems in English academic texts written by Chinese researchers.
-These differences are not random.
+These differences aren't random.
 They concern specific features of how Mandarin organizes sentences, marks grammatical relationships, and signals formality.
 Because the differences are systematic, the writing problems they produce are also systematic, and they can be identified and corrected once you understand the underlying cause.

 Article Errors Throughout the Manuscript

 Mandarin has no articles.
 There is no equivalent of "a," "an," or "the" in Chinese.
 Nouns appear without any determiner, and context alone signals whether the noun refers to something specific, something general, or something introduced for the first time.
-When Chinese researchers write in English, they must apply a grammatical system that simply does not exist in their first language.
+When Chinese researchers write in English, they must apply a grammatical system that simply doesn't exist in their first language.

 How to identify article errors in your own writing